 For Shawn, it’s meant three years of lost business opportunities and ongoing regulatory limbo.

-So he is fighting back.
-Represented at no charge by Pacific Legal Foundation, Shawn appealed his case to the Ohio Supreme Court, which has agreed to review the case.
-He’s asking the court to affirm that judges are obligated to independently review questions of legal interpretation, end Ohio’s unfair deference doctrine, and restore his right to earn an honest living.
+So he fought back – and won!
+Represented at no charge by Pacific Legal Foundation, Shawn appealed his case to the Ohio Supreme Court, which ultimately sided with Shawn.
+The court confirmed that, under the Ohio Constitution’s separation of powers, judges are obligated to independently review questions of legal interpretation.
+The Court ended Ohio’s unfair deference doctrine and restored Shawn’s right to earn an honest living.

-Ohio would also join at least nine other states that have taken steps to end deference.
+Ohio joins at least eleven other states that have taken steps to end deference.
 From Mississippi to Utah, state supreme courts have struck down deference as confusing and against the principles of separation of powers.